The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Infant-Phase Excess Emission Modelling

 We primarily consider the case of H-poor CSM originating from a WD or He-star companion, using the electron scattering opacity of $\kappa$ = 0.2~cm$^2$~g$^{-1}$, since those are the most likely companions for \uname\ based on the constraints derived from the early light curves (Section~\ref{sec:kasan}) and nebular-phase spectra (Section~\ref{sec:neb}).
 In this case, the SN explosion could occur after the merger of the binary or during an earlier stage of binary mass transfer \citep{Shen2015apj}.
 The distribution of CSM initially after the merger and during earlier stages of mass transfer is expected to be equatorially-concentrated, rather than spherically symmetric as assumed in P15, though the distribution can evolve towards spherical symmetry on a timescale of hours after the merger \citep{Guillochon2010apj, Pakmor2013apj, Schwab2012mnras}.

 Table~\ref{tab:csm} presents the best-fit parameters obtained by fitting the early light curves of \uname\ during 0--8 days since first light, excluding the $B$-band light curve during 0--1 days, using two extreme cases of viewing angles, $\theta$ = 0\degr\ (equal to spherically symmetric case) and $\theta$ = 90\degr, and two cases of relatively small and large ejecta masses and kinetic energies for \uname\ following Section~\ref{sec:kasfit}.
 Note that the reduced $\chi$-squared statistics of the four cases are nearly identical (\chisqr\ $\sim$ 3.3), indicating that the goodness of fit is very similar for the different cases.
-Figure~\ref{fig:shockmod} compares the light and color curves of the best-fit ejecta-CSM interaction model obtained in the case of $M_{\rm ej}$ = 0.80~\msol, $E_{\rm ej}$ = 0.63 $\times$ 10$^{51}$~ergs, and $\theta$ = 0\degr\ (red dot-dashed curves) to those of \uname\ and the two other best-fit models of surface \ni56\ heating (Section~\ref{sec:nipl}) and ejecta-companion interaction (Section~\ref{sec:kasfit}), where the goodness of fit is very similar for the three models.
+For the properties of the early excess emission in the fit, we allowed for ranges of $M_{\rm env}$ in 10$^{-5}$--10$^{-2}$~\msol\ and $R_{\rm env}$ in 10$^9$--10$^{13}$~cm that easily accommodate the obtained fit parameters.
+Figure~\ref{fig:shockmod} compares the light and color curves of the best-fit ejecta-CSM interaction model obtained in the case of $M_{\rm ej}$ = 0.80~\msol, $E_{\rm ej}$ = 0.63 $\times$ 10$^{51}$~ergs, and $\theta$ = 0\degr\ (red dashed curves) to those of \uname\ and the two other best-fit models of surface \ni56\ heating (Section~\ref{sec:nipl}) and ejecta-companion interaction (Section~\ref{sec:kasfit}), where the goodness of fit is very similar for the three models.
 As seen in the table, the difference of $t_{PL} - t_0 \sim$ 0.22--0.26 days obtained for the ejecta-CSM interaction model is near the lower extreme of the range obtained for the surface \ni56\ heating (0.54 days) and ejecta-companion interaction (0.28--0.60 days) models, consistent with there being a delay (or dark phase) of $\lesssim$ 1 day between the explosion and the onset of power-law rise in \uname\ (Paper I).

 We examine whether the CSM mass, $M_{\rm env}$, required to fit the observed infant-phase excess emission is compatible with the expectations of CSM after a merger (or ``post-merger CSM'').
 The total CSM mass ($M_{\rm CSM}$) is not necessarily equal to $M_{\rm env}$ since the envelope represents only the outermost layer of CSM near $R_{\rm env}$ that dominates the ejecta-CSM interaction emission. $M_{\rm CSM}\gtrsim M_{\rm env}$ in general, where $M_{\rm CSM}$ = $M_{\rm env}$ is for the case of entirely uniform-density CSM, and $M_{\rm CSM}/M_{\rm env}$ increases with the central-concentration of the CSM density distribution.
 Adopting a $\rho \propto r^{-3}$ density distribution expected for post-merger CSM \citep{Piro&Morozova2016apj}, we obtain the following equation for $M_{\rm CSM}$ in terms of $M_{\rm env}$ and $R_{\rm env}$: